 Aida has not only accepted the opportunities given to her, but has also created her own.
 In 2009, Aida, in partnership with her brother and friends, began a non-profit organization, New Generation.
 The purpose of New Generation is to help provide assistance to children in need in her home country of Senegal.
 “Some kids cannot go to school because their parents are not financially stable enough to pay for their education, and they cannot afford medicine.
 Our goal is to send medicine, clothes and non- perishable items to help those kids.”
 Currently, the organization is raising funds to build a library, and continues their efforts to collect computers, books, supplies, and anything else that could make a difference for the Senegalese children and the community.

 A love of travel has taken Aida to the countries of France, Spain, Portugal, Canada, and the Dominican Republic.
 She also has traveled across the United States to; Atlanta, GA; North Carolina; Los Angeles, CA; Washington DC; and Miami, FL.

 At the end of her College journey, Aida hopes to use her degrees to find a job at an established financial firm, where she can take her business knowledge and put it to use, while traveling the world.
 After accumulating work experience she hopes to move into a managerial position, gaining financial freedom, job security, and personal growth.

-Transferring schools can be an intimidating experience, but for Aida Ndaiye making the move to The College at Brockport was a decision that helped put worries at ease and her future in focus.
+Transferring schools can be an intimidating experience, but for Aida Ndaiye making the move to SUNY Brockport was a decision that helped put worries at ease and her future in focus.
 Aida has become highly accomplished in her time at Brockport.
 And it is the constant support she has received from family, friends, faculty and staff, along with her spirit, intelligence, determination, and heart that will lead Aida down a path of certain success.